dmitriyshub/ocp-kdump/docs/KDUMP_INTRO_README.md

-# KDUMP Introduction and Key Concepts
+# Introduction and Key Concepts

 `Kdump` is a kernel feature that allows crash dumps to be created during a kernel crash.
 It produces a `vmcore`(a system-wide coredump), which is the recorded state of the working memory in the host at the time of the crash, that can be analyzed for the root cause analysis of the crash.